 Okay, here’s the details:

-I’m changing my name to Lukas Serena Bhandar.
-Please use either or both names to refer to me.
+- I’m changing my name to Serena Lukas Bhandar.
 “Serena,” in addition to meaning “serenity” in Romance languages, has several meanings in the Punjabi and Sikh lexicons, including “Supreme Name.”
 I also think it’s incredibly pretty.